Set Up Tax Forms for Your Account

 Taxation for International Developers

-US tax law requires Amazon to report royalty payments made to entities and persons residing outside of the United States, and may require Amazon to withhold and remit taxes on such royalty payments to the US Internal Revenue Service (IRS).
+United States (US) and Canada (CA) tax law requires Amazon to report royalty payments made to entities and persons residing outside the country, and may require Amazon to withhold and remit taxes on such royalty payments to the respective tax authorities i.e. US Internal Revenue Service (IRS) and Canada Revenue Agency (CRA).
 Although you may also be required to report and pay taxes to your own government, Amazon is not involved in that process.
 Consult a tax advisor if you have any questions on these requirements.

 Determining Tax Rates for International Developers

-The statutory US withholding tax rate applied to US source royalty and service payments made to non-US persons is 30%.
+For US taxation purposes - The statutory US withholding tax rate applied to US source royalty and service payments made to non-US persons is 30%.
 If you are a non-US-based developer, and your country/region of residence has an existing income tax treaty with the US, you may be able to claim a reduced rate of US tax withholding on the royalty and/or service payments that you receive by completing an IRS tax form (e.g. Form W-8) in the tax identity interview.
+Per the IRS, W-8 forms are valid from a period starting on the date the form is signed and ending on the last day of the third succeeding calendar year (i.e. forms signed in 2021 remain valid through December 31, 2024).
+Once expired, non-US-based developers must retake the US Tax Identity Interview.
+Payments after the form is expired will be subject to 30% US withholding until a new form is received.

 Note that Amazon will provide you and the IRS with an IRS Form 1042-S each year, which provides detail regarding US source payments and associated US tax withholding remitted to the IRS during that year.